squidfunk/iframe-worker/README.md

 _Think [pseudo-worker][1] but using an `iframe` instead of `XMLHTTPRequest`.
 This polyfill should be mostly spec-compliant and even supports `importScripts`.
-It should pretty much be a drop-in replacement, at least for modern browsers._
+It should pretty much be a drop-in replacement, at least for modern browsers which include a constructable `EventTarget` and `Promise`._

 ## Installation